minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ## Usage

-Your program should behave exactly per the example below.
+Your program should behave exactly like in the examples below.
 A user starts `./mario`, types a height and ENTER, and then your program prints a pyramid of the desired height.

 ~~~~
 $ ./mario